 But it can take some trial and error to perfect that sweet-spot on how long a trial period should go based on the product or service you're offering.
 Your best bet is to ask for feedback when you follow up with the lead.
 Simply ask them if they felt like they had enough time to formulate a decision.

 Now it's your turn: Have you offered a trial period?
 What were the pros?
 The cons?
 What advice can you give readers who want to launch their first free trial?
-Let us know in the comments below!
+Or do you have more questions about offering a membership trial of your own?
+Let us know in the comments.